mui/material-ui/docs/src/pages/guides/comparison.md

 - It allowed us to remove the dependency on the LESS toolchain for our users.
 We removed one important friction in the installation process. (**simpler**)
 - We were able to change the theme at runtime, nest different themes, and have dynamic styles. (**more powerful**)
-- We reduced the loading time by breaking the big monilthic CSS file in order to enable code splitting. (**faster**)
+- We reduced the loading time by breaking the big monolithic CSS file in order to enable code splitting. (**faster**)
 - The style override story became more intuitive, as we were free of CSS specificity issues. (**simpler**)

 Eventually, we reached the limitations of inline-styles and moved toward a CSS-in-JS